christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - Phase 3 resolved queue publication through one reusable action and one checked-in PowerShell helper.
 Later phases should keep publication logic in that shared path instead of reintroducing inline `az storage` calls in workflow YAML.
 - The internal API storage-account sender RBAC now comes from `settings.CliPrincipals[settings.EnvironmentName]`, and those principal ids are still sourced through [set-azure-connection-variables.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/azure-login/set-azure-connection-variables.ps1) via [get-product-azure-connections.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-azure-connections.ps1) and [get-product-conventions.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/tools/infrastructure/get-product-conventions.ps1).
 Later infrastructure changes should preserve that single conventions path rather than hard-coding principal ids elsewhere.
 - `github-app-authz-envs` now fails closed on unsupported actors and empty gated-environment intersections, and it publishes the bootstrap `GithubWorkflowInProgress` message exactly once.
 Later phases should keep bootstrap publication centralized there and should not add a second `in progress` publisher anywhere else in the workflow.
 - The showcase workflow keeps queue-based delivery dark by limiting it to [webhook-integration-test.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/workflows/webhook-integration-test.yml).
-Phase 4 still needs a source-side GitHub App webhook cutover before any environment can rely on queue publication as the default completion path.
+Phase 4 should be the point where queue publication becomes the default on `master` and is deployed to every environment before API-side webhook cleanup begins.
 - The workflow name now carries the dispatcher prefix, and both bootstrap and completion publishers derive the target storage account from that prefix rather than assuming a hard-coded dispatcher like `InternalApi`.
 Later phases should preserve that non-hardcoded parsing unless the queue contract moves dispatcher identity into an explicit field again.
 - Both bootstrap and completion publishers still derive `instanceId` from the required `workflowName` input using the `<dispatcher>-<instanceId>` naming scheme.
 The current producer still emits `InternalApi-{instanceId}`.
 Later workflow or orchestrator changes must preserve that contract unless the queue payload contract is explicitly revised.
 - The completion publisher computes `conclusion` from downstream job results and only runs when `published-in-progress == 'true'`.
 Later phases should preserve that guard so workflows do not emit orphaned completion messages after a failed bootstrap path.